Johneriksson88/BeatBuddies/README.md

 - Search moods
 - Create mood directly in the create post form
-- Sucess messages, e.g. "Post successfully created!"
 - Popular moods component
 - Delete/edit moods
-- Reposting of others posts
+- Reposting of others posts / share button
 - Autocomplete of adding songs through e.g. the Spotify or YouTube API.
-This would also automatically fill the "link" field of the post.
+This would also automatically fill the link, artist and song fields of the post.
 - Faster database hosting

 #

 ## Technology

-This section covers all technology components and choices.

 ### Programming languages